derivia/study-notes/notes/WEB.md

 * [ ] [The Cost of Javascript](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4)

 ### Resource Prioritization

-Learn about resource prioritization and how to inform the browser about the importance of a resource.

 * [ ] [Google Devs - Resource Prioritization](https://developers.google.com/web/fundamentals/performance/resource-prioritization)
 * [ ] [Eliminating Roundtrips with Preconnect](https://www.igvita.com/2015/08/17/eliminating-roundtrips-with-preconnect/)